Raith Rovers: Boss Ian Murray on club 'not being a soft touch now' as they faces Ross County in play-off final

 “But, when it gets to penalties, I’m not going to say it’s all about the football.
 It’s about mentality, it’s about who holds their nerve a bit.

-Raith Rovers now face the Premiership’s 11th-placed club at Stark’s Park on Thursday before heading to Dingwall or Perth on Sunday for the return leg with both ties being shown live on Sky Sports.
+Raith Rovers now face Ross County at Stark’s Park on Thursday (kick-off -8pm) before heading to Dingwall on Sunday for the return leg, kick-off noon, with both ties being shown live on Sky Sports.